Head Hung Low

 “I mean… I’ve made a little progress.”

 “Don’t lie,” she chuckled.
-“If you were making good progress you wouldn’t have even heard your phone go off.”
+“If you were making good progress you never would have heard your phone go off.”

 “Yeah… But–”

 “It’s true!
-I bet you haven’t even eaten today, have you?”
+I bet you haven’t even eaten?”

 “Nooo!” she jokingly mocked.
 “And you wonder why you have brain fog.”

 “I know… I know.
 I’m trying, dear.
-I just can’t get anything out, right now.
-Like, the ideas are there, but nothing’s working.”
+I just can’t get anything out right now.
+Like, the ideas are there, but nothing is working.”

 “Have you thought about going for a walk?”